Robert Alan Beuth: Television

-Although initially devoted to theater, by 1982 Beuth had made some sporadic guest appearances on daytime soap operas, and worked for three years as a studio page for NBC's Saturday Night Live.
+Although at first wholly devoted to theater, by 1982 Beuth had made some sporadic guest appearances on daytime soap operas, and worked for three years as a studio page for NBC's Saturday Night Live.
 In 1986, disillusioned with his lack of career advancement and with the encouragement of his father (who had recently been promoted as vice-president of early morning programming at ABC Entertainment), Beuth left New York for Los Angeles to try his hand in earnest at television acting.
-He initially regarded the move solely as a means of earning enough exposure and name recognition to one day return to the New York stage.
-However, his signing with the talent agency of Cunningham, Escott & Dipene led almost immediately to a steady flow of work.
+He initially regarded the move solely as a means of earning enough exposure and name recognition to one day return to the New York stage; however, his signing with the talent agency of Cunningham, Escott & Dipene led almost immediately to a steady flow of television work.
 Within a year, he accumulated credits for guest appearances on L.A.
-Law, Remington Steele, and Newhart, and a television commercial in which he featured opposite Australian actor Paul Hogan just after Hogan's breakout role in Crocodile Dundee.
+Law, Remington Steele, and Newhart, and a commercial in which he featured opposite Australian actor Paul Hogan just after Hogan's breakout role in Crocodile Dundee.
 Notwithstanding this new dimension to his career, Beuth still managed to retain a presence on the live stage, principally as a player in the Sunday Company of the improv and sketch comedy troupe The Groundlings.

-The apex of Beuth's career in television came in 1996, midway through the first season of the syndicated talk show spoof Night Stand with Dick Dietrick, when he was cast in the role of Mueller.
+The apex of Beuth's career in television came in January 1996, midway through the first season of the syndicated talk show spoof Night Stand with Dick Dietrick, when he was cast in the role of Mueller.
 Taking over for Peter Siragusa, who had played the essentially identical character "Miller" for the series' first 25 episodes, Beuth was the doggedly loyal but perpetually browbeaten showrunner and sidekick opposite the show's host and namesake, portrayed by fellow Groundlings alum Timothy Stack.
 (Indeed, the supporting cast of Night Stand was also replete with former Groundlings, prominently including Lynne Marie Stewart, Shirley Prestia, and Christopher Darga.)
-Beuth's role as Mueller would continue for the remainder of the series' two-season run, totaling 68 episodes in all.
+Beuth's role as Mueller would continue for the remainder of the series' two-season run, totaling 72 episodes in all.

 In the years since the cancellation of Night Stand, Beuth has continued to accumulate a lengthy résumé of television work.
 A notable highlight of his later career is Slanted, a 2010 comedic web series created by Andrea Lwin and adapted from her autobiographical one-woman show of the same name, which chronicled her life as a second-generation Chinese-American aspiring to be a Hollywood actress.
 Beuth took an integral part in conceiving and developing the character of sleazy talent agent Marty Phister, which he played for two of the series' six episodes and for which he received an award for Outstanding Guest Actor in a Comedy Series at the 2011 LAWebFest.